-Name of Event: Date of Event:
+ame of Event: Date of Event:

-Event Type: Tournament (Standard AAU Jump Rope Events)
+Event Type: Tournament (Standard, includes all AAU Jump Rope Events)

-Tournament (Invitational)
+Tournament (Invitational, Speed/Power Only, or Other - describe below)

 Workshop

 Other, please describe:

-Name of Host Team/Organ nization:
+Name of Host Team/Or ganization:

-Name of Event Director: 2022 AAU #:
+: 2024 AAU #:

-Email Address: Phone No
+Email Address: Phone No.

-Experience Hosting Jump I Rope Events: (provide brief description)
+Experience Hosting Jum np Rope Events: (provide brief description)

-Facility proposed for Tour nament:
+ournament:

-Facility Address:
+::

-Size of Event Area: Size of Event Area: Warm-Up Area:
+Size of Event Area: Warm-Up Area:

 Spectator Capacity: Air-conditioned: Yes No

-Facility Rental Fee: Restrooms Available: Yes No
+ee: No No

-r :
+Parking Availabi ility:

-Distance from site:
+:Distance from site:

-Hotel Accommoda tions in area: Yes No
+Hotel Accommo odations in area: Yes No

-Please note these Event H osting Requirements:
+Please note these Even t Hosting Requirements:

-nust be licensed by the AAU; Event License should be applied for once bid has
+t must be licensed by the AAU; Event License should be applied for once bid ha

-by the AAU Jump Rope Executive Committee
+ved by the AAU Jump Rope Executive Committee

-participants and coaches must be current AAU members.
+• • • • • • • • • • • • • • • • • • • • ed participants and coaches must be current AAU members.

-3. Registration fee for AAU Qualifying Tournaments is \$50.00 per athlete.
+• n fees for AAU Jump Rope Tournaments may be set by the Host Team, but the

-• uired to submit a capitation fee of \$5.00 per athlete registered for your even
+• fee may not exceed \$75.00 per athlete.

-to the AAU Jur np Rope Committee within two weeks of event.
+required to submit a capitation fee of \$5.00 per athlete registered for your ever

-I certify that the above info ormation is accurate, that am I a current member of AAU, and that I agree to
+Jump Rope Committee within two weeks of event.

-• lished by the AAU for conducting this event.
+• information is accurate, that I am a current member of AAU, and that I agree to

-Signature: Date:
+rollow the guidelines est tablished by the AAU for conducting this event.

 Submit completed Bid form to Cindy Bork at borkcindy91@gmail.com for review by the AAU Jump Rope Executive Committee.
-Bids should be submitted at least 2-3 months prior to event and will be reviewed as received by the committee.
+Bids should be submitted at least 2-3 months prior to the event and will be reviewed as received by the committee.